douglascraigschmidt/LiveLessons/Reactive/flux/README.md

         first(), when(), flatMap(), subscribeOn(), and the parallel thread pool.
 It also demonstrates how to combine the Java streams framework with the Project Reactor framework.

+. ex4 - This example shows how to apply Project Reactor features
+        asynchronously to perform a range of Flux operations, including fromArray(), map(), flatMap(), collect(), and
+        various types of thread pools.
+It also shows various Mono operations, such as when(), firstWithSignal(), materialize(),
+        flatMap(), flatMapMany(), subscribeOn(), and the parallel
+        thread pool.
+In addition, it demonstrates how to combine the Java streams framework with the Project Reactor framework.